nkadel/libldb-2.3.x-srpm/README.md

-libldb-1.1.x-srpm
+libldb-1.3.x-srpm
 =================

-SRPM building tools for libldb-1.1.x for runing Samba 4 on RHEL 6.
+SRPM building tools for libldb-1.3.x for runing Samba 4 on RHEL 7 and Fedora
 =======

 Required rebuild with libtdb updates for Samba.